corelan/pin/README.md

 Closing exception log file for PID 3000
 ############## EOF
 ```
-If a register contains a value that belongs to a heap chunk, Corelan_HeapLog will show all heap related operations (alloc & free) for that chunk in chronological order.
+If a register contains a value that belongs to a heap chunk, Corelan_HeapLog will show all heap related operations (alloc & free) for that chunk in chronological order. <br>
+This should make it easier to detect Use After Free cases (i.e. use of a chunk that has been freed.
+See example output, EAX & EDI)